microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 let copy = { ...original };
 ```

-Similarly, you can merge several different objects so that in the following example, `merged` will have properties from `foo`, `bar`, and `baz`.
+Similarly, you can merge several different objects.
+In the following example, `merged` will have properties from `foo`, `bar`, and `baz`.

 ```ts
 let merged = { ...foo, ...bar, ...baz };